priyan03/ITEC_federated-iot-anomaly-detection/README.md

 ## License

-This project is dedicated to the public domain under the Creative Commons CC0 1.0 Universal license.
+This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+© 2025 Priyan Paul Samuel P

-You are free to use, modify, and distribute this project without restriction.
+You are free to use, modify, and distribute this project, provided you include this copyright notice and give proper credit.

 ## 🚀 Installation